 While the cold air is an obvious trigger for dryness, don’t forget about the effects of heat.
 Amenities like space heaters, central heating and fireplaces can reduce the humidity in the air and zap the moisture from your skin in return.
 Unfortunately, both cold weather and artificial heating are mainstays of the winter.
 We recommend investing in a humidifier to help add moisture back into the air in your home.

-According to board-certified dermatologist, SkinCeuticals ambassador and Skincare.com consultant Dr. Jeanne Eyde, soaps, detergents and shampoos can cause ashy skin if they strip the skin of natural oils.
+According to Dr. Jeanne Eyde, board-certified dermatologist, SkinCeuticals ambassador and Skincare.com consultant, soaps, detergents and shampoos can cause ashy skin if they strip the skin of natural oils.
 Opt for gentle and fragrance-free skin and hair-care products.

 Steamy showers may be comforting in the winter, but they aren’t doing any favors for your skin.
 According to the American Academy of Dermatology (AAD), hot water strips the natural oils from your skin.
 When showering, keep the temperature lukewarm and the duration of your shower short.
-The AAD says showers that last between 5 and 10 minutes actually add moisture to your skin.
+The AAD says showers that last between five and ten minutes actually add moisture to your skin.
 Staying in for too long can do the opposite, though, leaving your skin less hydrated than before.
-Pro tip: After exiting the shower, apply moisturizer while your skin is still slightly damp to better lock in moisture.
+Pro tip: After stepping out of the shower, apply moisturizer while your skin is still slightly damp to better lock in moisture.

 Have you ever noticed a chalky-white appearance on your skin after a lap in the pool?
 This could be due to chlorine stripping your skin of its natural oils.
-“While chlorine is great to kill harmful bacteria, it’s not so great for your skin and hair as it also kills good bacteria, in addition to stripping natural oils,” warns board-certified dermatologist and Skincare.com expert Dr. Dendy Engelman.
+“While chlorine is great to kill harmful bacteria, it’s not so great for your skin and hair as it also kills good bacteria, in addition to stripping natural oils,” warns Dr. Dendy Engelman, board-certified dermatologist and Skincare.com expert.

 An important note from Dr. Schmid: Ashy skin can also indicate certain medical conditions.
 “If you are concerned that your ashy skin is more than a dry skin condition, please seek medical assistance to diagnose the underlying problem and take the appropriate course of action as advised by your physician.”